provokingastorm/PWiki/Xbox/Gears of War Boosting.md

 peeeeeeeete
 ElusiveEagle

-**Pistolero - Kill 100 enemies in ranked matches with a pistol**
-SPNKr

-**Don't Hurt 'Em - Kill 100 enemies in ranked matches with the Hammer of Dawn**
-ElusiveEagle

-**It's a Massacre - Kill 100 enemies in ranked matches with the Chainsaw**
-ElusiveEagle

-**Curb Appeal - Kill 100 enemies in ranked matches with the curb stomp**
-ElusiveEagle

 **Capital Punishment - Kill 100 enemies in ranked matches with an execution**
 SPNKr
-Avoling
-Xx80sRockerxX
-peeeeeeeete
-ElusiveEagle

 **Is It a Spider - Kill 100 enemies in ranked matches with grenade tag**
 SPNKr